 When designing a modern world, one must dress for the occasion.
 An iconic image from the Bauhaus shows a woman in a Marcel Breuer club chair, wearing an Oskar Schlemmer mask.
 What is often not mentioned is her dress which, with its minimal lines and functional design, perfectly compliments not only modern aesthetics but modern life.

-The dress in question was designed by Corona (Korona) Krause who studied weaving alongside fellow student Anni Albers.
+Dresses similar to the one shown here (designed by Lis Volger-Beyer) were constructed by Corona (Korona) Krause, a student of Weaving at the Bauhaus who studied under Anni Albers.
 Through integrating natural and synthetic materials, textiles became a site of innovation and exploration, opening up new functional and theoretical possibilities. ⠀

 Included in our summer 2019 exhibition BAUHAUS 100 was a photograph of a balance study created by Krause in 1924 when she was only 18 years old.
 Likely an assignment for the Preliminary Course that Josef Albers would later adapt to Black Mountain College, Krause’s sculpture utilizes natural and mechanically produced materials that create a form that is balanced both literally and visually.
 This principle is one that she applied to her work in textiles as well.⠀